idaholab/MontePy/.github/pull_request_template.md

 Ensure that:

-- The submitted code is consistent with the merge checklist outlined [here](https://www.montepy.org/developing.html#merge-checklist).
+- [ ] The submitted code is consistent with the merge checklist outlined [here](https://www.montepy.org/developing.html#merge-checklist).
-- The tests pass locally before CI checks.
+- [ ] The PR covers all relevant aspects according to the development guidelines.
-- The PR covers all relevant aspects according to the development guidelines.
+- [ ] 100% coverage of the patch is achieved, or justification for a variance is given.
 """